Cain and Abel: Cultural references

 Like other prominent biblical figures, Cain and Abel appear in many works of art, including works by Titian, Peter Paul Rubens and William Blake.

 Multiple plays allude to the story.
 In William Shakespeare's Hamlet, the characters King Claudius and King Hamlet are parallels of Cain and Abel.
 Lord Byron also rewrote and dramatized the story in his own play Cain (1821), viewing Cain as symbolic of a sanguine temperament, provoked by Abel's hypocrisy and sanctimony.
 The 2008 Danish stage play Biblen discusses and reenacts various Biblical stories, including Abel's murder by Cain.

 Many novels feature the characters or are closely based on them.
 Miguel de Unamuno's 1917 novel Abel Sánchez: A Story of a Passion is a re-telling of the Cain and Abel story.
 John Steinbeck's 1952 novel East of Eden (also a 1955 film) refers in its title to Cain's exile and contains discussions of the Cain and Abel story which then play out in the plot.
 James Baldwin's 1957 short story, "Sonny's Blues", has been seen as alluding to the Cain and Abel story.
 Author Daniel Quinn, first in his novel Ishmael (1992) and later in The Story of B (1996), proposes that the story of Cain and Abel is an account of early Semitic herdsmen observing the beginnings of what he calls totalitarian agriculture, with Cain representing the first 'modern' agriculturists and Abel the pastoralists.
-José Saramago's 2009 novel Cain (novel) is a ironical re-telling of Cain's history.
+José Saramago's 2009 novel Cain (novel) is an ironical re-telling of Cain's history.

 They have also featured in television series and, allegorically, in film.
 In Dallas (1978), Bobby and J.R.
 Ewing have been described as variations of Cain and Abel.
 More direct references include the appearance of Cain and Abel as characters in DC Comics since the 1950s.
 In 1989, Neil Gaiman made the two recurring characters in his graphic novel series The Sandman.
 In Darren Aronofsky's allegorical film Mother!
 (2017), the characters "oldest son" and "younger brother" represent Cain and Abel.

 The Bruce Springsteen song "Adam Raised a Cain" (1978) invokes the symbolism of Cain.
 It is also the title of a season 2 episode of Terminator: The Sarah Connor Chronicles.

 American heavy metal band Avenged Sevenfold has a song called "Chapter Four" (2003) which is based on the story of Cain and Abel.
 American heavy metal band Danzig has a song named "Twist of Cain" which lyrically is inspired by the story of Cain and Abel.
 British rock band Oasis has a song written by frontman Liam Gallagher called "Guess God Thinks I'm Abel", a reference to his infamously tempestuous relationship to brother and bandmate Noel Gallagher.